 I have used a Sony laptop for this example and the bottom cover had to be unscrewed in its totality.

-As seen in the image above, the laptop board seems clean, save for dust particles and clog in the processor fan.
+As observed in the image, the board appears to be clean, save for dust particles and clog in the processor fan.
 Sucking/blowing the dust will do for this case.

 In order to be sure though, you need to open up the fan in order to assess the copper and aluminum heat sink fins.
-This hidden part of the cooling system is where the trouble lies most of the time.
+This is where trouble lies most of the time.

 Aside from blowing/sucking dust in and around the fan, you will also have to brush out the clog on the aluminum fins.
-Where necessary the heat sink fins may need cleaning using aerosol spray like Toon-brite and isopropyl alcohol solution.
+Where necessary the heat sink fins may need cleaning using an aerosol spray like Toon-brite and . isopropyl alcohol solution

 Caution While Cleaning the Laptop

-- While the vacuum cleaner is designed to suck stuff out, the other gadgets blow tough air into the laptop.
+- The vacuum cleaner is a better gadget for sucking stuff out, while the others blow tough air into the laptop.